tamulib-dc-labs/docs/docs/source/applications/dspace/dspace_importing_entities_ojs.rst

 This should open a dialogue box called DSpace Simple Archive Format Creator.

 You need a folder for the SAF output.
-Because there will be multiple folders created per journal, it is recommended you first make a folder called oaktrust-batches.
+Because there will be four folders created per journal, it is recommended you first make a folder called oaktrust-batches.
 Then create the folder for output from a single execution of SAF.
 An easy naming convention is "journal_name-unit". "unit" can be articles, issues, volumes, or title.
-You will do this process at least four times per journal.
-You may need to do it more (divide articles into smaller batches) if the journal has a lot of articles.
+You will do this process four times per journal.

 In the dialogue box:

 * Select one of the .csv files.
 The unit of the .csv file should match the unit of the folder you just created for output.
 * Select source files directory.
-The bundle:ORIGINAL and bundle:THUMBNAIL filepaths are relative to the source files directory.
+This can be any directory that is not involved with this transfer process (such as the :code:`/Desktop`).
+It doesn't really matter.
 * Select SAF output directory.
 Select the new folder you just created called "journal_name-unit"
 * Click "Load specified batch now!"
 * Go to Batch Verification across the top and click "Verify Batch."